iMac FAQ: What you need to know about Apple’s all-in-one

 Users can easily upgrade the RAM on the 27-inch iMac, so it’s not as important to upgrade the memory at launch.
 The machine has four RAM slots, accessible through the back.
 Apple installs the standard 8GB as a pair of 4GB memory modules, so you can add more RAM after you buy the system.
-Or if you prefer, you can upgrade the RAM at the point of purchase to 16GB ($180), 32GB ($540), 64GB ($900), or 128GB ($2,340).
+With iMacs sold in the Apple Refurbished Store, you do not have the option to add more RAM at the point of purchase.

 Display: The 27-inch iMac with 5K Retina display has a 5120×2880-resolution screen.
 It uses the P3 color space, which is often used for digital movie projection and the film industry.
 These screens offer 500 nits of brightness, which is an increase over the screen in older iMacs.

 Input devices: The iMac comes with Apple’s Magic Keyboard and Magic Mouse 2.
-If you order online from the Apple Store, you can switch the keyboard to a version with a numeric keypad ($30), and switch the mouse to a Magic Trackpad 2 ($50).
-You can opt to get both a Magic Mouse 2 and a Magic Trackpad 2 for $129 extra.
+If you order online from the Apple Refurbished Store, you do not have the option to replace or add input devices.

 Connectivity: Wi-Fi (802.11ac) and Bluetooth 5 are built-in.
 The iMac has four USB 3.0 ports, two Thunderbolt 3/USB-C ports, a gigabit ethernet port, and an SDXC card slot.

 Speed: The Retina iMacs are among Apple’s fastest computers when it comes to single-core performance.
-When it comes to multi-core speed, the Mac Pros with more than four cores are faster machines.
+When it comes to multi-core speed, Apple’s M1-based Macs are faster.